-It is due to this that bullfighting has a long tradition in Costa Rica.
 If you are in Costa Rica anywhere between December and April there is a good chance one is happening somewhere.
-However Costa Rica bullfighting is different than what you might imagine and certainly different then those held in Spain.
+However, Costa Rica bullfighting is different than what you might imagine and certainly different than those held in Spain.

 Lets take a look at what bullfighting is in Costa Rica and why it is celebrated at local events and at the big celebration of the Fiestas de Zapote.